UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 <br>

-Once step 3 is complete the box will have been rebooted from the vhdx downloaded above.
+Once step 3 is complete the box will have been rebooted from the VHDX downloaded above.

 ## Step 4 - Install ASDK